duckietown/duckietown-lx/dd21-sensors-imu/README.md

 Please complete all parts of this assignment.

-### 1. Make sure you run the exercises in the container
+### Setting up the activities

+Click [**this link**](https://classroom.github.com/a/QKoUdfRa) to generate a Github repo for this project.

-All exercises have to be run inside the container with the software of the drone.
+All activities have to be run inside the container with the software of the drone.
 Make sure you have started it by:

 1. Connecting to your drone via ssh from your base station (where `<hostname>` is the hostname of your drone):